St. John Climacus's Orthodox Church, Warsaw: Under communism

 Continuing the efforts of his predecessor, Father Aleksander Czubuk-Podolski became the new pastor of the parish in Wola at the end of 1945 and served until 1948.
-At the beginning of the next decade, the technical condition of the church building was described as good, however it needed restoration.
+At the beginning of the next decade, the technical condition of the church building was described as good, although it needed restoration.

 In the 1950s, two Tchorek plaques commemorating the victims of the Wola massacre were placed in the cemetery and on Wolska Street.

-In the 1960s the church was completely renovated.
-In 1964, the facade and its dome underwent renovation.
-In 1966 the interior of the building was rebuilt including a choir with a painting depicting Christ's prayer in the wilderness.
-In the same decade, the parish of St. John Climacus organized Orthodox religious teaching for school-age children, with classes held in the church (the pastoral facility did not have a parish house).
-In the early 70s around 30 children were taking part in these classes.
+In the 1960s, the church was completely renovated.
+In 1964, the facade and dome underwent renovation.
+In 1966, the interior of the building was rebuilt, including the choir, which received a painting depicting Christ's prayer in the wilderness.
+In the same decade, the parish of St. John Climacus organised Orthodox religious teaching for school-age children, with classes held in the church, as the pastoral facility did not have a parish house.
+In the early 1970s, around 30 children took part in these classes.

-On the night of May 22 and on May 23, 1968, unknown perpetrators broke into the building, stealing a number of historic icons, and Orthodox items.
+On the night of 22 May and on 23 May 1968, unknown perpetrators broke into the building and stole a number of historic icons and Orthodox items.

-In 1977 the lower church was renovated.
-In December 1978, the building was re-dedicated because of the extensive renovations.
-The ceremony presided over by the Metropolitan of Warsaw and the entire Polish basilica accompanied by Archimandrite Atanazy (Kudiuk), the superior of the monastery in Zhyrovichy (Russian Orthodox Church), and a group of their priests.
-Repair works were still happening after the ordination of the building.
-In 1980, frescoes at the top of the church were completed after seven years, while in 1987 the older belfry structure was replaced, designed by Michał Sandowicz.
-The next year, the church's millennium celebrations of the baptism of Rus' were held, where in addition to the attending Orthodox clergy, representatives of other Christian Churches also attended.
+In 1977, the lower church was renovated.
+In December 1978, the building was re-dedicated after extensive renovations.
+The ceremony was presided over by the Metropolitan of Warsaw and Poland basilica, accompanied by Archimandrite Atanazy (Kudiuk), the superior of the monastery in Zhyrovichy (Russian Orthodox Church), and a group of their priests.
+Repair works continued after the re-dedication of the building.
+In 1980, frescoes in the upper part of the church were completed after seven years of work, while in 1987 the older belfry was replaced with a structure designed by Michał Sandowicz.
+The following year, the church held celebrations marking the millennium of the baptism of Rus'.
+In addition to Orthodox clergy, representatives of other Christian churches also attended.
 A plaque inside the church commemorates the event.

 Post-1989

-In the 90s further repairs were carried out, including the restoration of frescoes in the upper church.
-On December 5, 1999, after the completion of the work, this was re-consecrated by the Metropolitan of Warsaw and leader of the Polish church, Metropolitan Sawa (Hrycuniak).
+In the 1990s further repairs were carried out, including the restoration of frescoes in the upper church.
+On 5 December 1999, after the completion of the work, the church was re-consecrated by the Metropolitan of Warsaw and head of the Polish church, Metropolitan Sawa (Hrycuniak).

-In 2009, on the western side of the building, a plaque in honour of Orthodox believers who died during World War II was unveiled.
+In 2009, a plaque in honour of Orthodox believers who died during World War II was unveiled on the western side of the building.

-In 2014, the lower part of the church was renovated again, replacing flooring and painting the ceiling.
-Efforts are underway for to restore Jerzy Nowosielski's frescoes due to their poor condition because of mould and damp.
+In 2014, the lower part of the church was renovated again, with the flooring replaced and the ceiling painted.
+Efforts are underway to restore Jerzy Nowosielski's frescoes, which are in poor condition because of mould and damp.